- Anthology Theme/Required Story Elements

 Not sure what aetherpunk is?
 Check out this post for more information on how we’re defining it!

 - All contributors must be at least 18 years of age.

-- You must be respectful toward your fellow collaborators and toward the anthologists at all times.
+- Contributors must be respectful toward their fellows and toward the anthologists at all times.
 We have a zero-tolerance policy toward fandom hate, kink shaming, anti-shipping, bigotry, racism, or other forms of abuse on our forums, comments, posts, and Discord.

-- We will primarily be communicating with contributors via e-mail and Discord.
-All participants must provide an email address they check regularly, and we encourage everyone to create a Discord account as well.
-Invitations to our Discord server will be included in acceptance emails.
+- We will primarily be communicating with contributors via email and Discord.
+All participants must provide an email address they check regularly, and we encourage everyone to join our server as well.
+Invitations to the server will be included in acceptance emails.
 If you’re new to Discord, you can learn more about setting up a Discord account for yourself here.

 - To qualify to apply, authors must meet the following minimum requirements: